 Bloating is caused by excess gas that comes from the microorganisms that inhabit our digestive tract.
 Collectively, these microorganisms in the digestive tract are called the gut flora.
 The gut flora protect us from harmful microorganisms and help us digest food.
 It is sometimes this digesting of food that produces gas and bloating.
-When our body’s own process fails to completely digest a food, the gut flora eats the food components we didn’t digest and in turn it produces gas.
-When they produce too much gas, it causes bloating.
-Our busy lifestyles can also be part of the problem: rushing around, grabbing whatever quick food we can find, and washing it down with a soda is a recipe for digestive gas and bloating.
+When our body’s own process fails to completely digest a food, the gut flora eats the food components we didn’t digest and, in turn, it produces gas.
+When too much gas is produced, it causes bloating.
+Our busy lifestyles can also be part of the problem: Rushing around, grabbing whatever quick food we can find, and washing it down with a soda is a recipe for digestive gas and bloating.

 Your Three-Step Solution to Bloating

 - Avoid Giving Fuel to Gut Flora:

 - If you cannot digest certain foods (such as milk, beans, etc.), then you should avoid or limit them.

 - Avoid simple sugars whenever possible.
 One of the reasons soda is known to produce gas is that your body cannot digest that much sugar at one time (the CO2 doesn’t help either).
 The same is true for many other sugary treats.